-GICHD is the Geneva Centre for Humanitarian Demining (also known affectionately as the GiHAD - for reasons that may become apparent).
+GICHD is the Geneva Centre for Humanitarian Demining (also known affectionately as the GiHAD - for reasons explained below).

-In this case, GICHD was established in the 90s to serve the needs of the emerging Humanitarian Demining community.
+In this case, GICHD was established in the '90s to serve the needs of the emerging Humanitarian Demining community.
 It was established by people who had become disenchanted by the UN bureaucracy in New York and wanted to inject a sense of urgency and professionalism into the demining effort.
 I know this because I was asked to support the initiative, which I did.
-Effectively, the UN established GICHD to support the professional growth of Humanitarian Demining with objective R&D that served those in the field who needed answers.
+Effectively, GICHD was established to support the professional growth of Humanitarian Demining with objective R&D that served those in the field who needed answers.
 Switzerland gave offices and a nominal leadership.
 Other countries gave staff or project specific funds.

-Humanitarian Demining (HD) became Humanitarian Mine Action (HMA) covering the five pillars of Mine Action identified in the Ottawa AP Mine Ban Treaty.
-GICHD was established and its crowning achievement was to draw together all sections in the industry and draft International Standards – providing a “baseline” against which donors could begin to make informed decisions about where best to put their money.
+Humanitarian Demining (HD) became Humanitarian Mine Action (HMA) covering the five pillars of Mine Action identified in the Ottawa Convention (AP Mine Ban Treaty).
+GICHD was established and its crowning achievement was to draw together all sections in the industry and draft International Standards – providing a 'baseline' against which donors could begin to make informed decisions about where best to put their money.
 I was invited to be a part of the drafting process and then elected to serve unpaid on the IMAS Review Board.
 The Board was supposed to rotate members regularly but I was continually invited to stay on.
 I like to think that this was because I actually cared about the Standards and worked hard to improve them.
-Anyway, after 11 years I had become the longest serving member of the IMAS board before I was obliged to maintain my independence by resigning when the acting head of UNMAS sought to censor me (a career bureaucrat, he was rather clueless and was later forced out of HMA himself).
+Anyway, after 11 years I had become the longest serving member of the IMAS board before I was obliged to maintain my independence by resigning when the acting head of UNMAS sought to censor me (a career bureaucrat, he was rather clueless and later left HMA himself).

 The industry’s accident database provides a fine example of their desire for a role conflicting with their determination to avoid controversy.
 I had established the Database of Demining Accidents (DDAS) in 1998 and published it in 1999.
 By 2002, GICHD was keen to take the database over.
 The UK government funded them to do so and I was contracted to maintain it.
 Obviously, if I could do it alone and unpaid it must be easy, so GICHD took responsibility for gathering accident data while I just had to enter it and update the database.
-Over more than two years they gathered no data at all so I took it over again and continued alone and unpaid.
+Over more than two years they gathered no data at all, so I took it over again and continued alone and unpaid.
 Why did they gather no data?
 Because the accident database was opposed by the leaders of some INGOs (I was told that this included HALO and MAG) and GICHD did not want to lose their support.
-Their primary goal was to be a “safe pair of hands” that never “rocked the boat”.
-Laudable, but not a formula for leadership as this new “industry” grew.
+Their primary goal was to be a 'safe pair of hands' that never 'rocked the boat'.
+Laudable, but perhaps not the best formula for leadership as this new 'industry' grew.

 So I kept the database going with no support from GICHD.
-I did have erratic support from UNMAS but gathering data became increasingly difficult.
-I had the support of some individuals, and of some organisations, notably the INGOs NPA and DDG, and the Afghans in MACCA who were as supportive as one might expect from professionals.
-Meantime, evidence from the database was heavily used to inform revisions to the IMAS and improvements in deminer safety by responsible field operatives.
+I did have erratic letters of support from UNMAS but I had to earn a living and finding time to gather data became increasingly difficult.
+I had the support of some individuals, and of some organisations, notably the INGOs NPA and DDG, and the Afghans in MACCA who were as supportive as one might expect from professionals at that time.
+Meantime, evidence from the database was used to inform revisions to the IMAS and improvements in deminer safety by responsible field operatives.

 Increasingly desperate for a purpose, GICHD wanted to take the database back.
-It is expensive and time consuming to try to keep the database updated so I was happy to accept that – on condition that they maintained it.
-They could not realistically promise to do that because they had no money and no real understanding of its value.
+It is expensive and time consuming to try to keep the database updated so I was happy to accept that but, given previous experience, I imposed the condition that they maintained it.
+They could not realistically promise to do that because they had no money and no real understanding of how to use it.
 I told them they could not have it unless they guaranteed its maintenance.